ocharles/blog/posts/2010-11-28-optimizing-perl.md

 ---
-title: A Journey of Optimizing Perl
+title: "A Journey of Optimizing Perl"
 ---

 Perl has a lot of ill-informed preconceptions in the programming community, and